 The food you eat has something to do with how your brain functions.
 Nutrition experts emphasize that what you ingest not only affects your body but your mind as well.
-Yes, brain foods matter a lot!
+Yes, brain food matter a lot!
 Here, in this post, we will tell you seven most important foods that boost brain function.

 Your gut will help boost your immune responses as well as keep inflammation under control.
 Furthermore, gut hormones entering your brain or those produced in your brain affect your cognitive abilities.
 These chemicals help you stay focused on tasks at hand, process and understand new information and recognize if you are already full.